-Bronx Nursing Home Abuse Lawyers
+Bronx Nursing Home Abuse Attorney

 If you find your loved one has been abused or neglected in a Bronx nursing home, contact a Bronx nursing home abuse attorney.
 New York law gives you two years to bring a lawsuit against any responsible parties.
 The elder you love deserves the best quality care as they live out their golden years.
 When nursing homes and caregivers do not meet that standard of care, they must suffer the consequences so future residents don’t suffer too.

 Nursing homes provide a valuable source of the care that some elders need, especially for families that aren’t in a position to care for their older family members at home.
 A dedicated nursing staff ensures that the elders we love get what they need while treating them with the respect and dignity they deserve.
 Yet, not all nursing care facilities provide the quality of care we expect our loved ones should receive.
 This failure to provide adequate care can include a wide variety of negligent behaviors.

 “I had an amazing experience with Jacoby & Meyers, LLP.
 I would highly recommend them for anyone needing a law firm.” -Paul T.

 If you know or suspect your loved one is a victim of nursing home negligence in a Bronx nursing home, you need to take action to stop the behavior as soon as possible.
 If the elder you love is in immediate danger, call 911.
 In other situations, file a complaint against the nursing home with the New York State Department of Health online.
 You can also file a complaint via telephone 24 hours a day, seven days a week, by calling the Nursing Home Complaint hotline at (888) 201-4563.

 Nursing home negligence impacts the victim and their families physically, psychologically, and financially.
 If your loved one has been neglected while in the care of a nursing home, New York law permits your loved one, or someone on their behalf, to sue for damages related to the injuries and losses caused by the home’s negligence.